neilg63/substring-replace/README.md

 ### substring_offset
 This method extracts a substring from a start index for n characters to the right or left.
-A negative length in the second parameter will start at the start index
+A negative length in the second parameter will end at the reference index.
 ```rust
 let sample_str = "indian-elephant";
 let result = sample_str.substring_offset(7, 3);